There’s not denying that gloves are an essential part of MMA.

 Manufactured in Thailand using premium semi-leather, the Venum Impacts are incredibly long lasting.
 In fact, I know a couple of guys who have had these going on 6 or 7 months now and they still look pretty fresh (maybe a tiny bit smelly).

 One thing I love most about the Impact gloves is how Venum has managed to find a great balance between mobility and protection.
 For example, the gloves feature both finger and thumb sheaths that allow you to move your fingers pretty freely, as well as delivering great all round protection.

 Finger mobility isn’t too important with this type of glove due to the fact that it’s designed for fighters looking to develop their striking in a simulated fighting experience.

 Double layered padding designed to absorb the shock from your strikes and blocks is located around the wrist and knuckle.
 This padding provides fantastic joint protection with no sacrifice to the gloves deliverable impact.

 The gloves make use of a double hook and loop closure system that offers improved stability and mobility to the wearers’ hand and wrist.
 Finding a pair of gloves with a solid closure system is incredibly important, as having to constantly adjust your gloves during sparring is a massive pain for both you and your partner.

 The Venum Impact Sparring Gloves are available in two design variations and weigh 7oz, which is pretty much standard across MMA sparring gloves.

 All in all, you’ll struggle to find better a better pair of MMA sparring gloves both in terms of quality and value for money.

-RDX MMA Sparring Gloves – Best Cheap Gloves For MMA Sparing
+RDX TSR MMA Gloves – Best Cheap Gloves For MMA Sparing